SCOE Initiative Overviews

-The following overview documents highlight new Sacramento County Office of Education (SCOE) projects developed to serve students and families locally, regionally, and statewide.
+The following overview documents highlight Sacramento County Office of Education (SCOE) projects developed to serve students and families locally, regionally, and statewide.
 The documents were created for presentation to the Sacramento County Board of Education and are shared here for informational purposes.

 ACEs Aware Trauma-Informed “Network of Care”